Skip to main content

 AWS_CONTAINER_AUTHORIZATION_TOKEN_FILE

-You can configure AWS Secret Cloud accounts in Palette VerteX to deploy AWS EKS clusters in the AWS Secret region.
-Depending on your organization's compliance requirements, you can choose between standard authentication (standard access credentials), secure compliance validation using your SC2S Access Portal (SCAP) credentials, or EKS Pod Identity to register your AWS Secret Cloud account in Palette VerteX.
+You can add AWS Secret and Top Secret cloud accounts in Palette VerteX to deploy AWS EKS clusters in AWS Secret and Top Secret clouds.
+Depending on your organization's compliance requirements, you can register your AWS cloud account using either standard authentication (access key and secret access key pairs for IAM users) or secure compliance validation (SC2S Access Portal (SCAP) or C2S Access Portal (CAP) credentials).

 tech preview